 Are wood pellets toxic?

-When pellets are produced in line with the process above, there is there little threat in terms of toxicity.
+When pellets are produced in line with the process above, there is little threat in terms of toxicity.

 The production process is designed so that the wood pellets you use are produced as naturally as possible, using only the original contents of the natural wood.